 We Will Stand Up for Your Rights Before the Texas Funeral Service Commission

-You can count on the experienced funeral service license defense lawyers at Bertolino, LLP, to defend you when you receive notice of a complaint against you from the TFSC.
+You can count on an experienced funeral service license defense lawyer at Bertolino, LLP, to defend you when you receive notice of a complaint against you from the TFSC.
 We will investigate the circumstances that led to the complaint and devise the best defense strategy for your case.
 Together, we will work to clear your name and protect your license.
 You can call us today at (512) 515-9518 or contact us online.